ortus-docs/contentbox-docs/installation/existing_coldbox_application.md

 * contentbox-installer
 * contentbox-ui

+> **Note** Don't copy the DSN creator module, as we are assuming that your application already has an active datasource definition.

 ## Step 3 : `Application.cfc` Updates
 Now open your `Application.cfc` and you will add the following updates: